m-voit/concepts-of-programming-languages/study-project/paper.md

   )(input);
 ```

-Therefore, function composition is an important part of functional programming, because it allows us to compose software out of functions.
+Therefore, function composition is an important part of functional programming, because it allows us to compose complex software out of simple functions.
 Because both, Go and JavaScript, support higher-order functions, the same differences, mentioned in the higher-order functions section, are applicable to function composition.

 ### Pure functions